tc39/notes/meetings/2019-03/mar-28.md

 ## Update: PR: Normative: CreateDynamicFunction early concatenates bodyText

-(Leo Balter (LBR))
+(Leo Balter (LEO))

-LBR: (presents examples demonstrating grammar issues around interpretation of `-->` as a comment head and `Function(...).toString()` implementation behavior)
+LEO: (presents examples demonstrating grammar issues around interpretation of `-->` as a comment head and `Function(...).toString()` implementation behavior)

-LBR: Can we get consensus on `Function(...)` source text including a prepended line feed?
+LEO: Can we get consensus on `Function(...)` source text including a prepended line feed?

 MB: Please forget everything Leo said about HTML comments.
 I want to clarify that this is unrelated to the behavior of `-->`.
 The proposed change here is to align the spec with implementation reality w.r.t.
 Function#toString.

 WH: Fixing `-->` needs a coherent proposal.

-LBR: Is there a champion for that?
+LEO: Is there a champion for that?
 There are a lot of issues.

 WH: I'm not OK dribbling in fixes one by one.

 WH: This is a grammar problem.
-The fix is a patch of one case out of many (see LBR's updated slide deck for numerous others).
+The fix is a patch of one case out of many (see LEO's updated slide deck for numerous others).
 I'm not ok with fixing these things one by one by incremental patching.
 In fact, the real fix for this one would be different from what you propose.

-LBR: I guess the issue will remain open until we decide to either close it or replace it with a larger fix.
+LEO: I guess the issue will remain open until we decide to either close it or replace it with a larger fix.

 MBS: before we wrap this up there are two more items in the queue, we will take 5 more minutes to clear the queue